jrsmth/spring/content/03-dependency-injection/README.md

         * A Bean is an object that is instantiated, assembled and managed by the Spring IoC Container
     * [Good Stack Overflow](https://stackoverflow.com/questions/17193365/what-in-the-world-are-spring-beans)
 * `@Qualifier`:
-    * The `@Qualifier` annotation allows us to specify which bean we wish to inject by providing its name
+    * The `@Qualifier` annotation allows us to specify which bean we wish to inject, by providing its name
         * This avoids a `NoUniqueBeanDefinitionException` because it disambiguates the selection, if more than one bean of the same type exists
             * One [example use](./exercises/dependency-injection/src/main/java/com/jrsmiffy/springguru/dependencyinjection/service/ConstructorGreetingService.java) would be to differentiate which service we want injected into our controller, should be more multiple implementations
     * [Baeldung Reference](https://www.baeldung.com/spring-qualifier-annotation)